oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/Ivy.md

 Ivy hails from Sweden (She's a Swedish!).

 Ivy was born in July 8, 2013.
 She is a female (she/her).
+And she is white!

 Also did you know that Ivy is [JHR](../../Characters/Air%20Conditioners/AEX/JHR.md)'s cousin!
 They are same, except that Ivy could heat way lower than JHR (**10c**), but is also only single-split.